Hunter surrounded by animals

 Collection ex-Mrs William H. Moore Collection

-Museum Number Mrs Moore 85
+Museum number Mrs Moore 85

 Condition, shape slightly worn

-Culture / Production Place other
+Culture other

 Provenance ex-Mrs William H. Moore Collection

-First Occurrence before 1940
+First occurence before 1940

 Archaeological context N/A